Last updated: April 14, 2021

 Based on guidance from our Host Institutions and recommendations from public health officials, EXPLO students will sleep in single rooms.The only exception will be students whose families make prior arrangements with us.
 Examples of exceptions would be siblings, friends whose families follow certain guidelines.
 (If you have questions about living in a double room, please call our admission office.)

-While students may be sleeping in a room alone, they’ll hardly be lonely!
-As an EXPLO student, you will be part of an Advisor Group, led by two Advisors who live on your floor, check on you throughout your day, and keep you informed of what’s going on around campus.
-Since Advisor Groups meet together many times each day, you’ll come to consider this your campus family.
-They’ll care for you as if you were their own.
+While students will be sleeping in a room alone, they’ll hardly be lonely!
+All EXPLO students are part of an Advisor Group, led by two Advisors who live on the floor, check in with students throughout the day, and keep students informed of what’s going on around campus.
+Advisor Groups function like an on-campus family, and everyone looks out for one another.

 We can’t wait to welcome you to campus!
 If you have additional questions, please don’t hesitate to contact us.